inet-bridge/highcharts.com/readme.md

 * Always add information on what browser it applies to, and other information needed for us to debug.
 * It may be that the bug is already fixed.
 Try your chart with our latest work from http://github.highcharts.com/master/highcharts.js before reporting.
 * For feature requests, tech support and general discussion, don't use GitHub Issues.
 See [www.highcharts.com/support](www.highcharts.com/support) for the appropriate channels.

+## I-Net Bridge

+The forked versions are in branches prefixed with `inet_`, such as `inet_highstock_v1.2.5`.

+Building a new fork:

+1. Pull upstream changes, along with tags, eg. `git pull upstream --tags` (where upstream is the name of the remote pointing to the original Highcharts repo).
+1. Check out the tag of the release you wish to fork, eg. `git checkout highstock-v1.3.2`.
+1. Switch to a new branch, eg. `git checkout -b inet_highstock_v1.3.2`.
+1. Check which current patches are still necessary.
+Apply them as separate commits.
+1. Add any new patches.
+Make sure to commit each patch separately, so they are easy to apply selectively next time.
+1. Run `ant dist` from the command line to build the new Highcharts version.
+Building Highcharts is explained in detail in the [build file](build.md).
+1. Push the new branch and make it the default on Github.
+1. Include build/dist/highstock/js/highstock.src.js and build/dist/highstock/js/modules/exporting.src.js to the project's vendor libs and rename them highstock.js and exporting.js, respectively.